-Sound works by traveling through air in waves; these compress, then stretch, and the process then repeats.
-The compression pushes on such objects as ear tissue.
-As a wave then stretches out again, it pulls upon the tissue.
-These pushing and pulling wave aspects cause a vibration in whatever the sound hits.
+Sound works by traveling through air in waves.
+These waves compress, then stretch, and the process then repeats.
+The compression pushes on the tissue and, as the wave stretches out again, it pulls on the tissue.
+These pushing and pulling waves then cause a vibration.

-Waves of sound first strike the outer ear.
-It is known more formally as the auricle or pinna.
-The shape of the outer ear assists in collecting sound and directing it within the head; it travels then toward the middle ear and inner ear.
-The ear’s shape assists in the amplification of the sound along the way, increasing the sound’s volume, as well as determining where the sound is originating.
+Waves of sound first strike the outer ear (i.e., auricle or pinna).
+The outer ear’s shape assists in collecting sound and directing it with in the head.
+It then travels toward the middle ear and the inner ear.
+The ear’s shape allows the sound to amplify, which helps in determining where the sound is coming from.

-Sound waves travel from the outer ear through the tube known as the ear canal.
-In humans, this tube is tiny.
-It is only about an inch long.
-While humans have both an outer ear and an ear canal, not all animals share these features.
-Many frogs simply have a flat spot located behind their eyes: this is the frog’s eardrum.
-In animals that do have both an ear canal and an outer ear, the tympanum, or the eardrum, is located inside the head.
-A tight membrane, it stretches across the ear canal’s end.
+Sound waves travel from the outer ear through the ear canal, which is only about an inch long, to the eardrum located inside the head.
+A tight membrane stretches across the ear canal’s end.
 When sound waves impact the eardrum, they cause a vibration in the membrane.
 This causes a triggering of pressure waves which then swell, passing into the middle ear.

-Within the middle ear is a small cavity.
-This has three tiny bones: the malleus, which in Latin means hammer; the incus, which in Latin means anvil; and the stapes, which in Latin means stirrup.
-In humans, this trio of bones is known as the ossicles.
-The smallest bones in the human body, one of them, the stapes, is only a tenth of an inch long.
-This trio of bones works together in receiving sound waves, transmitting them along to the inner part of the ear.
-Not all animals possess ossicles.
-Snakes, for example, lack outer and middle ears.
-In a snake, the jaw transmits the vibrations of sound directly to the snake’s inner ear.
+Within the middle ear is a small cavity which consists of three tiny bones.
+Individually they are the malleus, which in Latin means hammer; the incus, which in Latin means anvil; and the stapes, which in Latin means stirrup, and as a trio they are the ossicles.
+This trio of bones work together in receiving sound waves and transmitting them along to the inner part of the ear.

-Within the inner ear is a structure shaped like a snail and filled with fluid.
-This is known as the cochlea.
-Within the cochlea stand ranks of microscopic hair cells.
-They contain collections of quite small strands that are like hair and are embedded in a membrane that is like gel.
+The inner ear has a snail shaped structure that is filled with fluid.
+This is the cochlea.
+The cochlea contains ranks of microscopic hair cells which contain collections of small strands that are also like hair and are embedded in a membrane.
 When the vibrations of sound enter within the cochlea, they cause the membrane, along with its hair cells, to sway back and forth.
-The movements of these cells and membrane send messages along to the brain.
-The messages register sounds like any of an abundance of distinct pitches.
+The movements of these cells and the membrane send messages along to the brain.

-A sound is transmitted in the form of sound waves that come from the environment.
-These sound waves are collected by the outer ear, then sent down along the ear canal until they strike the eardrum.
-The eardrum is caused to vibrate by these sound waves, which in turn sets into motion the trio of tiny bones, the ossicles, set within the middle ear.
-The bones’ motion then causes the movement of the fluid in the cochlea or inner ear.
+A sound transmits in the form of sound waves from the environment.
+The outer ear collects these sounds waves and then send them down the ear canal until they strike the eardrum.
+The eardrum then which in turn sets into motion the trio of tiny bones, the ossicles, set within the middle ear.
+The bones’ motion then causes the movement of fluid in the cochlea or inner ear.
 This movement of the fluid in the inner ear, in turn, causes the cochlea’s hair cells to bend.
-The movement of the hair cells is changed into electrical pulses.
-These electrical pulses are then transmitted to the auditory, or hearing, nerve and sent along up to the brain.
-They are then interpreted as sound.
+The hair cells’ movement converts into electrical pulses.
+These electrical pulses then transmit to the auditory, or hearing, nerve and sent up to the brain.
+Once in the brain, the pulses are interpreted as sound.